Jasper-Ben/presentation-meta-osselot-cool/presentation-meta-osselot.md

 - A lot of popular software [already packaged](https://layers.openembedded.org/)) for OE, well tested and continuously improved by the community

-- Allows developers to focus more on the core functionality of a product and contributing to existing projects rather than reinventing the wheel
+- Allows developers to focus more on the core functionality of a product and contribute to existing projects where necessary rather than reinventing the wheel

 # The "Hidden" Costs of (F)OSS Software